 Current EPA Approved Assessment

-The Environmental Protection Agency (EPA) approved the marine Water Quality Assessment 305(b) report and 303(d) list on December 21, 2012.
+The Environmental Protection Agency (EPA) approved Ecology’s September 2015 submittal of our latest Water Quality Assessment 305(b) report and 303(d) list on July 22, 2016.
 This is the current water quality assessment and 303(d) list of impaired waterbodies for the state of Washington, including updated assessments for marine waters.

 View the current Assessment